Staphylococcus aureus: Toxins

 Staphylococcal toxins that act on cell membranes include alpha toxin, beta toxin, delta toxin, and several bicomponent toxins.
 Strains of S. aureus can host phages, such as the prophage Φ-PVL that produces Panton-Valentine leukocidin (PVL), to increase virulence.
 The bicomponent toxin PVL is associated with severe necrotizing pneumonia in children.
 The genes encoding the components of PVL are encoded on a bacteriophage found in community-associated MRSA strains.

 Type VII secretion system

-A secretion system is a highly specialised multi-protein unit that is embedded in the cell envelope with the function of translocating effector proteins from inside of the cell to the extracellular space or into a target host cytosol.
+A secretion system is a highly specialised multi-protein unit embedded in the cell envelope that translocates effector proteins from inside the cell to the extracellular space or into a target host cytosol.
 The exact structure and function of T7SS is yet to be fully elucidated.
-Currently, four proteins are known components of S. aureus type VII secretion system; EssC is a large integral membrane ATPase – which most likely powers the secretion systems and has been hypothesised forming part of the translocation channel.
-The other proteins are EsaA, EssB, EssA, that are membrane proteins that function alongside EssC to mediate protein secretion.
+Currently, four proteins are known components of S. aureus type VII secretion system; EssC is a large integral membrane ATPase, which most likely powers the secretion systems, and has been hypothesised to form part of the translocation channel.
+The other proteins are EsaA, EssB, and EssC, which are membrane proteins that function alongside EssC to mediate protein secretion.
 The exact mechanism of how substrates reach the cell surface is unknown, as is the interaction of the three membrane proteins with each other and EssC.